robotology/blocktest/README.md

 ## 10.2.
 Create a new plugin
-It is possible to write your own plugin for BlockTest, check the following sections.
+It is possible to write your plugin for BlockTest, check the following sections.

 ## 10.3.
-Create a new repository for plugin
+Create a new repository for the plugin
-Create a new repository in github.
+Create a new repository in GitHub.

 ## 10.4.
 Create plugin initialization
 Step by step.